-- signage is used to identify concrete washout area. - placed at the entrance of washout to prevent offsite tracking. - May be an approved build structure or a prefabricated container.
+- signage is used to identify concrete washout area. - Must be securely Rock should be placed at the entrance of washout to prevent offsite tracking. - May be an approved build structure or a prefabricated container.

 Stabilized Const.
 Exit

 - Utilize depressed Minimizes the tracking of soil onto public roadways. - Check and repair any voids between stone that may be filled with sediment. - Try to slope exit away from offsite paved surface, where possible. - · Periodically regrade with additional stone.